yindaheng98/RSSBot/README.md

 ![](_/use3.jpg)

 The RSSBot will convert the URL to an RSSHub link and call the API (e.g. [TTRSS API](https://tt-rss.org/wiki/ApiReference)) to subscribe to the RSSHub link.

+## Features: Save your URL

+RSSBot has a sample database to store all the URLs you sent.
+Only when RSSBot successfully subscribes to an RSSHub link, the related URL will be deleted from the database.

+RSSBot will randomly select a stored URL and send it to remind you.
+You can config the frequency with the environment variable `UNSUB_CHECK` and `UNSUB_CHECK_CRON`.
+See [`config.js`](config.js) for more detail.

 ## Config